allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 Cons?
 You lose the data when the power supply is off.
 Moreover, when compared to the disk, it is pretty expensive.

 Finally, the cons of a memory are the pros of a disk storage.
-It's cheap and data will remain there even if we lose the power.
+It's cheap, and data will remain there even if we lose the power.
 However, there are no free lunches!
 The catch is that we need to be careful about random and sequential access.
 Reading from the disk is fast, but only under certain conditions!